gmr/helper/README.md

 ### Handling SIGHUP

 The behavior in SIGHUP is to cleanly shutdown the application and then start it back up again.
-It will, like with SIGTERM, call the Controller._shutdown method.
+It will, like with SIGTERM, call the Controller.stop method.
-Once the shutdown is complete, it will clear the internal state and configuration and then invoke Controller._run.
+Once the shutdown is complete, it will clear the internal state and configuration and then invoke Controller.run.

 ### Handling SIGUSR1

-If you would like to reload the configuration, sending a SIGUSR1 signal to the parent process of the application will invoke the Controller._reload_configuration method, freeing the previously help configuration data from memory and reloading the configuration file from disk.
-Because it may be desirable to change runtime configuration without restarting the application, it is adviced to use the Controller._get_config method instead of holding config values as attributes.
+If you would like to reload the configuration, sending a SIGUSR1 signal to the parent process of the application will invoke the Controller.reload_configuration method, freeing the previously help configuration data from memory and reloading the configuration file from disk.
+Because it may be desirable to change runtime configuration without restarting the application, it is adviced to use the Controller.config property instead of holding config values as attributes.

 ### Handling SIGUSR2

 This is an unimplemented method within the Controller class and is registered for convenience.
-If have need for custom signal handling, redefine the Controller._on_signusr2 method in your child class.
+If have need for custom signal handling, redefine the Controller.on_signusr2 method in your child class.

 ## Logging